13 Nov How To Prevent Frozen Water Pipes

 3. Open the Cupboard Doors

 In addition to keeping the heat above 50 degrees, it’s also a good idea to keep the cupboard doors open.
-Keeping warm air moving through the cupboard will help prevent the water pipes from freezing.
+Keeping warm air moving through the cupboard will help prevent frozen pipes.

 Another way to reduce the chances of your water pipes freezing is to turn them on to a slow drip.
 The reason this action is helpful is that it reduces the pressure that exists in your pipes.
 It is the pressure between the blockage and the faucet that causes the pipes to break, so getting rid of the stress can be beneficial.